Configuring an MFA policy for strong authentication

 -

-Show application name: To help users recognize which application the OTP displayed in their authenticator app is for, select this option and provide the text that should be displayed alongside the OTP.
+Show application name: To help users recognize which application the OTP displayed in their authenticator app is for, select this option and provide the text to display alongside the OTP.
 If you’re using the same MFA policy for multiple applications, use a name that reflects the group of applications.

-If you provide an application name, remember that users see the name that was in the MFA policy when they paired their device.
-If you subsequently update the application name in the MFA policy, the new name will be seen only by users who paired their device after the change was made.
+If you provide an application name, remember that the name is set for each user when they pair their device.
+If you update the name later, the new name is displayed only to users who paired their device after the update.

 -